alibaba/weex/doc/modules/timer.md

 Also, timeout and interval should be a non-negative integer(the max of integer is 0x7FFFFFFF).
 If timeout or interval is negative, then it will be reset to zero, e.g. the task will be put in the task queue immediately.

 ### setTimeout(fnId: number, timeout: number)
-Execute an one-time task at a fixed delay.
+Execute a one-time task after a fixed delay.
 #### Arguments
 * `fnId` *(number)*: the task to be excuted.
 * `timeout`*(object)*: the time delay when executing task.